Home

 When the federal census was taken in 1910, the Wakes lived in St. Edward, where Charles worked as a printer.

 During World War I, in June 1917, Charles was required to register for the military draft.
-At the time, he stated that he was a self-employed printer and publisher in St. Edward.
+At the time, he stated that he was a self-employed printer in St. Edward, publishing the St. Edward Advance

 The 1920 census shows the Wake family living on Second Street in St. Edward.
 Charles reported his occupation as editor of the city newspaper.
 The paper, the Boone County Advance, was Republican in its orientation and published every Friday.
 Circulation was about 700.

-Charles died at the age of 66 in Phoenix in 1953.
+Charles died at the age of 66 in Phoenix on Dec.
+15, 1953.
 His remains were returned to Nebraska for interment in his wife's family plot in Herman, Washington County.
+Obituaries were printed in the Omaha World-Herald and St. Edward Advance

 Cora survived him by a decade.
 She passed away in 1963.